-In Figure 1-11, the channel-lineup summary data indicates when the lineup was last updated (for example, with VCPT) and provides totals for all channels and active channels as well as aggregated bandwidth and total receivers:
+In Figure 1-11, the channel-lineup summary data indicates when the lineup was last updated (for example, with the VCPT) and provides totals for all channels and active channels as well as aggregated bandwidth and total receivers:

-'''

 Last update: 2008-07-08T14:44:14, Total Channels: 250, Active Channels: 240 Aggregated Bandwidth: 1215000 (kbits/sec), Total Receivers: 1040

-'''

-In the channel-lineup summary data, the rightmost column, Member Receiver Population, is the number of VQE Clients that are currently receiving this multicast stream.
+In the channel-lineup summary data, the rightmost column, Member Receiver Population, is the number of VQE-Cs that are currently receiving this multicast stream.

-VQE-S AMT uses the Unicast Retransmission and Rapid Channel Change counters kept by the VQE Server to display a variety of data.
-For Unicast Retransmissions, the counters include NACK messages received from VQE Clients, RTP packets requested and sent, and error repair rates.
-For Rapid Channel Change, the counters are for RCCs requested, accepted, and refused.
+The VQE-S AMT uses the Unicast Retransmission and RCC counters kept by the VQE-S to display a variety of data.
+For Unicast Retransmissions, the counters include non-acknowledgement (NACK) messages received from VQE-Cs, RTP packets requested and sent, error repair rates, and requests exceeding Unicast Retransmission capacity limits.
+For RCC, the counters include the number of RCCs requested, accepted, and refused, as well as the number of requests exceeding RCC capacity limits.

-For Cisco VQE-S AMT provides limited configuration capabilities.
-The items that can be configured with VQE-S AMT include parameters for the following:
+The Cisco VQE-S AMT provides limited configuration capabilities.
+The items that can be configured with the VQE-S AMT include parameters for the following:

-- Logging priority level for VQE-S processes - Debugging options for VQE-S-related functions, including RTP/RTCP packets, events, and errors
+- Logging priority level for the VQE-S processes - Debugging options for the VQE-S-related functions, including RTP/RTCP packets, events, and errors